MECA-SNAKE/flipper-snake/README.md

 --> insert gif of concertina

-As we see in the video, the snake contracts itself with a certain wavelength, lengthen half of its body, contracts the front half again while lengthening the tail.
-It has been surprisely the hardest motion because of this "step by step" motion on the ground.
-It's simple for it to rotate while moving and this was not expected.
-However, after a great deal of research, we realised that even in other projects, this movement was one of the hardest, at least more so than the undulated movement!
+In the video, you can observe that the snake performs a unique motion characterized by contracting itself with a specific wavelength, lengthening half of its body, contracting the front half once again, and simultaneously lengthening the tail.
+Surprisingly, this motion was proved to be the most challenging aspect of a snake's movements, mainly due to its "step-by-step" nature on the ground.
+Extensive research revealed that this particular motion, known as the concertina movement, is inherently complex, even in other snake projects.
+It presents greater difficulties compared to the undulated movement, which involves a smoother wave-like motion.
+The development and successful implementation of the concertina motion required careful analysis, experimentation, and fine-tuning to achieve the desired results.
+The challenges encountered during this process highlight the intricate nature of replicating snake locomotion in a robotic systems.

 #### 3. Undulated